Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-1/lecture-materials/intro-to-mongoose.md

 </html>
 ```

-- Let's set up our routes and controller actions for our root routes.
+10. Let's set up our routes and controller actions for our root routes

 ```js